Skip to content

 • "Unauthorized" error in the AI client.
 The username or Application Password is wrong.
 Re-generate the password (copy it immediately) and paste it back into the Connect a client panel, then re-copy the snippet into your AI client.

 • FluentCRM tools not appearing in the AI client.
-Restart the client fully after running the connect command or saving mcp.json.
-Some clients (like Claude Code) need a full restart, not just a reload.
+Restart the client fully after running the connect command or saving the config file.
+Closing the window usually isn't enough — quit Claude Desktop from the menu bar or system tray and reopen it.

 • Connection works locally but not in production.
 Confirm the Endpoint URL in Status uses the same scheme (http or https) and domain your AI client is configured with.
 WordPress Application Passwords also require a reachable REST API at /wp-json/.